 It may then be useful to map this label to all of the individual subjects in your group study, to either extract statistical values from this region or to visualize the area on each subject to check the integrity of your results.
-You can do this automatically by selecting File --> Map Label to Subjects..., a dialog box will pop up asking for the label name, you can enter everything before the .label of the name, so for this example enter lh.supramarg, and click Ok (Note: for the tutorial, click Cancel instead, as the data has already be created).
-This will use mri label2label to map this label from your average surface onto all the subjects in your study.
+You can do this automatically by selecting File --> Map Label to Subjects..., a dialog box will pop up asking for the label name, you can enter everything before the .label of the name, so for this example enter lh.supramarg, and click Ok (OPTIONAL as it takes a few minutes for this to finish).
+This will use mri\label2label to map this label from your average surface onto all the subjects in your study.
 When it is complete (this can take several minutes) each subject will have a file named lh.supramarg.label in its label subdirectory.
-This label can be loaded onto each subject's surface in tksurfer, or opened on the volume in tkmedit (not shown in this tutorial).
+But for tutorial purposes, you can run the following command to map the label onto a subject.

-mris_anatomical_stats You can use mris_anatomical_stats to get a set of statistics on each individual label you've created.
+mri\label2label --srclabel lh.supramarg --srcsubject fsaverage --trgsubject 004 --trglabel lh.supramarg --regmethod surface --hemi lh mris\anatomical\stats You can use mris\anatomical\stats to get a set of statistics on each individual label you've created.
 The command to run this on the label lh.supramarg.label that you generated for subject 004 is: